Addictions

 • Smoking cigarettes

-All cigarettes can be lit and extinguished with a lighter.
+All cigarettes can be lit with the lighter and extinguished again.
 When you bring the cigarettes to your mouth, smoke develops in front of your face.

 • Lighter

-The window in the kitchen can be opened.
+You can open the window in the kitchen.
 To do this, turn the handle to the correct position and then pull the window towards you.

-The open window also has a ventilation effect: if you have smoked before and there is smoke in the room, it will gradually disappear as long as the window is open.
+The open window also has a ventilation effect: if smoking occurred earlier and there is smoke in the room, it gradually disappears as long as the window remains open.

 • Terrace